Often, physical therapy for athletes and sports medicine get confused. So, we took a moment to answer typical questions we hear.

 Can a physical therapist diagnose injuries?

-Yes, under the circumstances of direct access, the physical therapist performs a thorough evaluation and, using differential diagnostic skills, develops the diagnosis.
+Yes, under the circumstances of direct access, the physical therapist performs a thorough evaluation and, using differential diagnostic skills, develops a diagnosis.

 When referred by a physician, the patient diagnosis is listed on the prescription.